QuickBooks Blog

 payments

-Allowance for doubtful accounts: Methods & calculations
+Allowance for doubtful accounts: Definition, methods, and calculations

-What is allowance for doubtful accounts?
+Understanding allowance for doubtful accounts

 Methods for estimating allowance for doubtful accounts